wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `new_state` is its updated preperation state and `agg_msg` is its next VDAF message.

-This output message for each report in AggregateReq.seq is then sent to the leader in an AggregateResp message, structured as follows:
+This output message for each report in AggregateContinueReq.seq is then sent to the leader in an AggregateContinueResp message, structured as follows:

 ~~~
 struct {
   opaque helper_state<0..2^16>;
   ProcessShare seq<1..2^16-1>;
-} AggregateResp;
+} AggregateContinueResp;
 ~~~

-The order of AggregateResp.seq matches that of the InputReportShare values in `AggregateReq.seq`.
-The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitResp and media type is "message/ppm-aggregate-resp".
+The order of AggregateContinueResp.seq matches that of the InputReportShare values in `AggregateContinueReq.seq`.
+The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitResp and media type is "message/ppm-aggregate-continue-resp".
 The helper then awaits the next message from the leader.

 ### Aggregate Completion {#agg-complete}

-Once processing of a report share is finsihed, each aggregator stores the the recovered output share until the batch to which it pertains is collected.
+Once processing of a report share is finished, each aggregator stores the the recovered output share until the batch to which it pertains is collected.
-To aggregate the output shares, the aggregator runs the aggregation algorithm specified by the VDAF:
+To aggregate the output shares, denoted `out_shares`, the aggregator runs the aggregation algorithm specified by the VDAF:

 ~~~
 agg_share = VDAF.out_shares_to_agg_share(agg_param, out_shares)